 Al Stiller was the first faculty member hired in August 1981.
 There was a search underway the previous spring.
 Stiller was the first faculty member hired by the department who was not a chemical or nuclear engineer.
 His Ph.D. was in inorganic chemistry.
 As you might imagine there was a fair amount of debate within the search committee and the Department on the matter of hiring a faculty member without a chemical engineering background.
-Both John Sears and Richard Bailie had collaborated with Stiller and provided convincing discussions regarding his innovative capabilities and the relevance of his research to important problems of regional and national significance.
+Both John Sears and Richard Bailie had collaborated with research to important problems of regional and national significance.